ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

     * An external server.

     .. note::
-        External server being no longer used in modern environment, this type of transaction is no longer documented.
+        External servers (in the Virtel sense) being no longer used in modern environments, this type of transaction is no longer documented.
 For more information, refer to the “Virtel459_Connectivity_Guide” documentation.

 Transactions are administered: